 Will Split Pea Soup Thicken as It Cools?

 It sure does!
-This yellow split pea soup thickens up considerably as it cools.
-If you are reheating on the stovetop, you can enjoy as is or add a little more chicken broth to thin out.
+This yellow split pea soup thickens considerably as it cools.
+When you go to reheat it on the stovetop, you can add a little more chicken broth or water, as necessary, until you reach the consistency you like best.

-After the soup has cooled, portion as desired (I like to portion smaller quantities so I can just take out what’s needed at any given time; plus, it thaws quickly) and place into vacuum sealer bags (follow the instructions for your vacuum sealer to seal).
-Once sealed, spread the bags out flat.
-Place onto a sheet pan and into your freezer.
-Once frozen, you can remove the sheet pan and stack the frozen packages of soup neatly in your freezer.
+- Vacuum sealer bags: After the soup has cooled, portion as desired into vacuum sealer bags (follow the instructions for your vacuum sealer to seal).
+Once sealed, place the bags onto a sheet pan and spread them out flat.
+Place the sheet pan into the freezer for a few hours or until the soup has frozen.
+Once frozen, you can remove the sheet pan and stack the frozen packages of soup neatly in the freezer and freeze for up to 3 months.

-Alternatively, use your favourite sealable freezer-safe bags or freezer-safe containers (leaving some headspace at the top of the container for the liquid to expand as it freezes).
+- Freezer-safe containers: After the soup has cooled, portion as desired into your favourite freezer-safe containers, leaving some headspace at the top of the container for the liquid to expand as it freezes.
+Cover with the container lid and freeze for up to 3 months.

-Freeze the soup for up to three months.
-Don’t forget to label the bag or container with the recipe name and date it was made, so you’ll know for later.
+Tip: Don’t forget to label the bag or container with the recipe name and date it was made so you’ll know for later.

-To reheat, place the soup in a saucepan on the stovetop over medium heat, stirring occasionally, until heated through.
-If you want to loosen or thin the soup, add a splash of broth.
+To reheat, place the split pea soup in a saucepan on the stovetop over medium-low to medium heat, stirring occasionally, until heated through.
+As you are reheating, if the soup is too thick, add a splash of chicken broth or water to thin out the soup to your desired consistency.

 Tips and Variations